 NESAS fully recognises the competency of ILAC member accreditation bodies to assess and accredit security test laboratories.
-Therefore, all security test laboratories that are deemed by an ILAC member to have satisfied the ISO/IEC 17025 and NESAS requirements, and that have been ISO/IEC 17025 accredited, will be considered to have achieved NESAS accreditation.
+Therefore, all security test laboratories that are deemed by an ILAC member to have satisfied the ISO/IEC 17025 and NESAS requirements, and that have been ISO/IEC 17025 accredited, will be considered to have achieved NESAS accreditation and will be eligible to be authorised to perform NESAS Network Product Evaluations.

 After ISO/IEC 17025 accreditation has been achieved the successful security test laboratory will inform the Scheme Owner and provide a copy of its ISO/IEC 17025 certificate, referencing NESAS.
 The laboratory's details (incuding validity dates) will be recorded and published on the Scheme Owner's NESAS Web Site.
 It is the responsibility of the NESAS Security Test Laboratory to keep its ISO/IEC 17025 accreditation current.
-Failure to do so will cause its recognition of its competency to conduct network product evaluations to lapse and become invalid.
+Failure to do so will cause its recognition of its competency and authorisation to conduct network product evaluations to lapse and become invalid.